tobbe-eklov/ipv6alizer/README.md

 # ipv6alizer
 Code to create the old and now dead https://ipv6alizer.se who got to many false positives and I don't have time or money to support it longer.
+Please fork and make it better!

 Files - Catalogs